Nanatysy/MyLibC/README.md

 MY LIBC

-This project includes a set of re-coded libc functions and some additional func, that could be useful.
+This project includes a set of re-coded libc functions and some additional funcs, that could be useful.